 'This is our most dangerous time.'
-Covid-19 deaths are at unprecedented levels in US - Local News 8
+COVID-19 deaths are at unprecedented levels in US - Local News 8

 California especially has been struggling with brutal surges in cases and hospitalizations.

-Coroners hold the bodies until they can be sent to funeral workers — and the trailers are needed to “mitigate the bottleneck caused by a surge in fatalities,” the state’s emergency services office said

-Los Angeles County — the most populous county in the nation — has been averaging a Covid-19 death roughly every eight minutes, city Mayor Eric Garcetti said this week.
+Los Angeles County — the most populous county in the nation — has been averaging a COVID-19 death roughly every eight minutes, city Mayor Eric Garcetti said this week.
+On Friday, county health officials reported the most COVID-19 deaths ever reported there in a single day: 318.

-Hospitals there are so strained, the county health department issued new guidelines for how the county’s four public hospitals can assign triage officers to decide which patients receive what treatment.

-Once a hospital reaches a phase called “crisis care mode,” triage officers will be tasked with deciding how to allocate and reallocate scare resources like ventilators for critically ill patients with a focus of “doing the most good for the most people,” according to the guidelines.
+The county’s hospitals are “putting ICU patients in unusual places in the hospital just to find room for them,” Dr. Anish Mahajan, chief medical officer at the Harbor-UCLA Medical Center, told CNN Saturday.

+Mahajan said with hospitals already this stretched, he is terrified to think about the kind of surges Christmas gatherings may bring.

 Already in that county, because hospitals are strained, ambulance crews have generally been instructed not to transport a patient in cardiac arrest if they can’t first be resuscitated in the field.